Timehash: Hierarchical Time Indexing for Efficient Business Hours Search: Theoretical Analysis

-We analyze the complexity of \timehash in terms of space (number of keys generated) and time (computation cost).
-The analysis is based on the recursive decomposition algorithm implemented in the \texttt{cover} function, which processes a time range $[from, to]$ at each hierarchy level.

-\textbf{Space Complexity}: For a time range of length $T$ minutes, naive minute-level indexing generates $O(T)$ keys (one key per minute).
-We analyze how \timehash reduces this through hierarchical decomposition.

-\textbf{Proof}: Consider the recursive \texttt{cover} function.
-For a range $[from, to]$ of length $T$, the algorithm first tiles the interior with complete blocks of size $m_1$ (the coarsest measure).
-Because $m_{i-1}$ is a multiple of $m_i$ in our hierarchy, the inner boundaries of these complete blocks are aligned to all finer levels.
-Consequently, only the two \emph{outer} boundaries (start and end of the original range) require refinement, and each boundary propagates \emph{exactly one} sub-boundary to the next finer level.
+\textbf{Space bound.} For a range $[from, to)$ of length $T$ minutes, naive minute-level indexing emits $O(T)$ keys.
+Algorithm~\ref{alg:timehash} tiles the interior with complete coarsest-level blocks of size $m_1$; the nesting condition $m_i \mid m_{i-1}$ aligns inner block boundaries to all finer levels, so only the two outer boundaries require refinement.
+The key count decomposes as